GoogleCloudPlatform/cloud-opensource-java/docs/DECLARING_DEPENDENCIES.md

 easier to use services in Google Cloud Platform (GCP).
 Additionally Google maintains several foundational libraries that can be used for very general purposes, which the GCP libraries also depend on.
-This document explains how to use bills of materials (BOMs) and other strategies to avoid dependency conflicts in these libraries.
+This document explains how to use the `com.google.cloud:libraries-bom` Bill of Materials and other strategies to avoid dependency conflicts in these libraries.

 These recommendations apply to the following libraries: